 13 December 2005

-BRUSSELS — The controversy over alleged CIA abductions in Europe has flared again, with both the Council of Europe and the Belgian foreign minister raising renewed concerns in recent days.
+BRUSSELS — The controversy over alleged CIA abductions in Europe has flared again, with both the Belgian foreign minister and the Council of Europe raising renewed concerns in recent days.

 Swiss Senator Dick Marty has claimed in a report that allegations the CIA abducted and illegally transported terror suspects across European borders are credible.